deep-learning-security/deep-learning-security.github.io/index.md

 | 15:40 - 16:00 | Lightning Talks #2                                                                                                                 |
 | 16:00 - 18:00 | Poster Session #2 and Reception

+# Registration

+If you're interested, do head over to our [registration page](http://sgcsc.sg/event-2017-12-cybercamp.html) to register for the event.

 # Sponsors